 Economics and political science double major Andrea Thompson '15 estimated a cost-benefit analysis of the GM and Chrysler bailouts of 2009 by estimating unemployment and wages in Michigan had the bailout(s) not occurred.
 Thompson conducted the research with Robert Baumann, associate professor of economics

-The summer research program runs for 9 weeks in June and July.
-Students receive a stipend of $400 per week and campus housing, and have the opportunity to apply for funds toward professional conference travel.
+The summer research program runs for 8 weeks from June 1 through July 24, 2020.
+Students receive a monetary stipend, a campus dining allowance, and campus housing, and have the opportunity to apply for funds toward professional conference travel.
 In addition to working closely with a faculty member on a research project, the research fellows also participate in many educational and social events sponsored by the department.
 For more information, please email Professor Victor Matheson or Professor Dan Tortorice.